Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 ## Assembly Statistics

 Flye gave us basic statistics about the size of the assembly but not all assemblers do.
-We can use [Seqkit](https://bioinf.shenwei.me/seqkit/), but this time with a different command, `stats`, to generate basic statistics.
+We can use [Seqkit](https://bioinf.shenwei.me/seqkit/) to calculate summary statistics from the assembly.
+We previously used another `Seqkit` command, `seq` to Filter our Nanopore sequences by quality.
+This time we will use the command `stats`.

+Make sure you are in the `assembly` folder then run `seqkit stats` on `assembly.fasta`:
 ~~~
 cd ~/cs_course/analysis/assembly/
 seqkit stats assembly.fasta
 ~~~
 {: .bash}

-SeqKit is fast so we are running this directly in the terminal foreground.
-It should take just a couple of seconds to process this assembly (however, it can take longer with more sequencing data).
+`SeqKit` is fast so we have run the command in the terminal foreground.
+It should take just a couple of seconds to process this assembly.
+Assemblies with more sequencing data can take a bit longer.

 Once it has finished you should see an output table like this:
 ~~~